aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 24. This shouldn't be understood as a bet against Quantum Gravity - the Venn Diagram nature means that there can be many valid and compatible, but different, universes overlapping with each other coinciding exact same relative experiences.

-25. It seems plausible that Emptiness is the fundamental relation/rule that spans the greatest extent of unbounded non-nothing, and therefore an infinitessimally small likelihood to be in a universe without this relation.
+25. It seems plausible that Emptiness is the fundamental relation/rule that spans the greatest extent of unbounded non-nothing, and therefore an infinitesimally small likelihood to be in a universe without this relation.